-- 1.9.
-A cryptoasset exchange provider is a firm or sole practitioner who by way of business provides one or more of the following services, including where the firm or sole practitioner does so as creator or issuer of any of the cryptoassets involved, when providing such services- - (a) exchanging, or arranging or making arrangements with a view to the exchange of, cryptoassets for money or money for cryptoassets, - (b) exchanging, or arranging or making arrangements with a view to the exchange of, one cryptoasset for another, or - (c) operating a machine which utilises automated processes to exchange cryptoassets for money or money for cryptoassets (Regulation 14A(1) ML Regulations). - 1.10.
-The definition of a cryptoasset exchange provider is technologically neutral. - 1.11.
-The definition is broad, providing for exchanging as well as "arranging or making arrangements with a view to the exchange."
+- 22.9 A cryptoasset exchange provider is a firm or sole practitioner who by way of business provides one or more of the following services, including where the firm or sole practitioner does so as creator or issuer of any of the cryptoassets involved, when providing such services- - (a) exchanging, or arranging or making arrangements with a view to the exchange of, cryptoassets for money or money for cryptoassets, - (b) exchanging, or arranging or making arrangements with a view to the exchange of, one cryptoasset for another, or - (c) operating a machine which utilises automated processes to exchange cryptoassets for money or money for cryptoassets (Regulation 14A(1) ML Regulations). - 22.10 The definition of a cryptoasset exchange provider is technologically neutral. - 22.11 The definition is broad, providing for exchanging as well as "arranging or making arrangements with a view to the exchange."
 This may include activities relating to a dedicated peer-to-peer platform.
-However, it is not intended to capture a firm that only provides a forum where buyers and sellers can post their bids and offers, such as a bulletin board where the availability of the assets are merely made known and the parties trade at an outside venue either through individual wallets or other wallets not hosted by the forum or a connected firm. - 1.12.
-A developer of a decentralized cryptoasset payment system could fall outside of the scope, and is more likely to do so if they derive no income from consequent transactions. - 1.13.
-In determining the perimeter of regulation, the FCA will have regard to the policy objectives of the legislation as well as the definition itself.
-The following activities may, for example require assessment on a case-by-case basis: - The buying or selling of cryptoassets for one's own account by way of business in exchange for money or cryptoassets is unlikely to be in scope; - However, issuers, creators or miners of cryptoassets may fall within the scope of regulation if they accept money or cryptoassets by way of business in exchange for the cryptoassets they issue, create or mine, including through cloud mining and initial coin offerings; - Services that facilitate the issuance and trading of cryptoassets on behalf of a natural or legal person's customers are intended to be captured, although this excludes the mere provision of advice or technology services; - Intermediaries acting as outsourced service providers are not likely to be in scope, as the obligation to comply remains with the outsourcing firm.
-Intermediaries acting in their own right would, however, need to seek registration. - Cryptoasset escrow services, including services involving smart contract technology that buyers use to send or transfer money in exchange for cryptoassets when the firm providing the service has custody over the funds are likely to be in scope; - The issuance or acceptance of utility tokens in return for goods, services, rights or actions in money's worth are likely to fall outside the scope of regulation; and - The refunding of a payment made using a cryptoasset in money or a cryptoasset by a merchant that is refunded to the same payment instrument is likely to fall outside the scope of regulation, but must again be considered in the context of the specific business.
+However, it is not intended to capture a firm that only provides a forum where buyers and sellers can post their bids and offers, such as a bulletin board where the availability of the assets are merely made known and the parties trade at an outside venue either through individual wallets or other wallets not hosted by the forum or a connected firm.
+Such business models will, however, be considered on a case-by-case basis. - 22.12 Software developers and other providers connected to a decentralized cryptoasset exchange and payment system may fall outside of the scope of the definition, and are more likely to do so if they derive no income or benefit from consequent transactions (also see paras 22.25 and 22.26 below). - 22.13 In determining the supervisory perimeter of the ML Regulations, the FCA will have regard to the policy objectives of the legislation as well as the definition itself.
+The following activities may, for example require assessment on a case-by-case basis: - While mining as an activity does not as such fall within the definition of a cryptoasset exchange provider, some mining operations that carry a money laundering or terrorist financing risk may be deemed to constitute exchanges, such as when they are conducted through cloud mining or initial coin offerings; - Services that facilitate the issuance and trading of cryptoassets on behalf of a natural or legal person's customers are intended to be captured, although this excludes the mere provision of advice or technology services; - Escrow services in relation to cryptoasset activity, including services involving smart contract technology that buyers use to send or transfer money in exchange for cryptoassets when the firm providing the service has custody over the cryptoassets are likely to be in scope; - The issuance of cryptoassets or their acceptance in return for goods, services, rights or actions is likely to fall outside the scope of regulation.
+This may, for example, be the case where cryptoassets are issued in return for click-throughs or product reviews or where they are accepted in payment for goods or services; - Where a good or service that has been purchased with money or cryptoassets is later transformed into a cryptoasset, whether automatically or by the provider, this may be regarded as an exchange; - The refunding of a payment made using a cryptoasset in money or a cryptoasset by a merchant that is refunded to the same payment instrument and same payment type is likely to fall outside the scope of regulation, but must again be considered in the context of the specific business.